whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Confirm DOI resolution for http://dx.doi.org/doi:10.18126/M2301J results in https://publish.globus.org/jspui/handle/ITEM/113
 1. Register dataset https://publish.globus.org/jspui/handle/ITEM/113

-### Compose
+### Tale Creation

-* [ ] Compose RStudio Tale
+* [ ] Create RStudio Tale
+1. Select the Create New... button on the Browse Page
-1. Select Compose.
-Confirm Compose page displayed with Launch New Tale button disabled.
+1. Select the Create New Tale dropdown item
 1. Enter title "Test Tale"
 1. Select compute environment RStudio
-1. Select "Launch New Tale"
+1. Select "Create New Tale and Launch"
-1. Launching new Tale spinner displays
 1. Confirm notification dialog opens
 1. Confirm that the build/launch steps are correct
-1. After instance is started, you are redirected to Run page for instance
+1. Confirm that you are redirected to the Run page

 * [ ] Compose Jupyter Tale